jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 * are the doors clear?
 * was the number for a floor pushed?
-* is it above the weight limit?
+* is the elevator above the weight limit?

 The :ref:`truth table` for when the doors are :green:`clear` and the button for a floor is :green:`pushed`, is: